-In order to minimize the level of distraction, all beepers and cellular phones must be on quiet mode during class meeting times.
-Students who wish to use a computer/PDA for note taking need prior approval of the instructor since key clicks and other noises can distract other students.
-Recording of lectures by any method requires prior approval of the instructor.
-Students using a laptop in class should not check their email, browse the web, or in other way detract from the focus of the class.
+In order to minimize the level of distraction, all cellular phones and electronics must be on quiet mode during class meeting times.
+Students using a laptop in class should not check their email, browse the web, or in other ways detract from the focus of the class.